 You can also find home modification programs for seniors

-Some Tennessee counties have approved home repair and government grant programs and most major cities also have similar help for homeowners.
-You can find most of them below.
+Most TN counties have approved home repair and government grant programs and most major cities also have similar help for homeowners.
+Cities and counties received over $78M ($50M CDGB + $28M HOME) last fiscal year to help residents with various programs.

 Housing Rehabilitation: The program’s goal is to improve housing conditions for low- and moderate-income families in Shelby County by correcting health and safety hazards and code violations.